runtastic/rt_rubocop_defaults/README.md

 ## Usage

-Add the following line to your `.rubocop.yml`
+Add the following line to the top of your `.rubocop.yml`

 ``` yml
 require: rubocop-defaults